 After watching River I was really impressed with Nicola Walker’s performance – I set out to find if she had been in any other crime TV shows that I might have missed and that’s when I stumbled on, Unforgotten.

 This is a multi-layered, brilliantly written piece of crime drama.
-Very realistic, heartbreaking with yet another great performance from Nicola Walker.
+Very realistic, and heartbreaking with yet another great performance from Nicola Walker.

 When the remains of a teenage boy that was missing for 39 years are found by builders when renovating a house- 6 very different people are thrown into a past they thought they buried a long time ago.